Affiliate links on Android Authority may earn us a commission. Learn more.

 This aspect of the company could be off-putting for some, especially since it (and most of its data servers) is located in China.
 However, most people either don’t know or don’t care about the data-mining aspects of Xiaomi and are happy enough with saving a ton of cash over competitor’s products.

 Since Xiaomi’s profit margins are so slim, it can’t release tons of completely new phones each year.
 Research and development, advertising, and retail-related costs would be far too high.
 Instead, the company releases a handful of major phones each year and keeps them available for quite a while, much longer than most competitors.
 In the meantime, it releases subtle variations on those phones to stay fresh.
 This allows it to milk every possible dollar out of a device and prevent over-manufacturing, which allows it to strictly control supply and demand.

 A focus on emerging markets

 Because of Xiaomi’s rock-bottom prices, it makes sense that it focuses on smartphone markets where most people are looking for cheap devices.
 That’s why Xiaomi is most successful in places like China and India.
-In the latter country, it is by far the most successful smartphone brand, easily beating huge rivals such as Samsung and Apple.
+In the latter country, it was the most successful smartphone brand for many years, but since has lost that title to Samsung.

 Xiaomi's focus on emerging markets allowed it to pull the rug out from underneath its much larger rivals.